-- (a) All new kitchen cabinets and new bathroom cabinets must have solid wood face-frames, solid wood doors and solid wood drawer fronts.
-Cabinet box construction may be particle board with melamine surface finish.
+- 1. All new kitchen cabinets and new bathroom cabinets must have: - i.
+Solid wood face-frames, solid wood doors and solid wood drawer fronts - ii.
+Cabinet box construction may be particle board with melamine surface finish - iii.
 Exposed end panels must be surfaced with a laminate veneer, veneer plywood, or solid wood.
-For increased durability, exposed end panels in supportive housing units/ projects must be either plywood or solid wood. - (b) Drawer-box construction must have dovetail or other Minnesota Housing approved reinforced joint construction. - (c) All millwork must meet the Kitchen Cabinet Manufacturers Association (KCMA) ANSI/KCMA A161.1 standards.
+For increased durability, exposed end panels in Supportive Housing units/projects must be either plywood or solid wood.

+- iv.
+Drawer-box construction must have dovetail or other Minnesota Housing approved reinforced joint construction - 2.
+All millwork must meet the Kitchen Cabinet Manufacturers Association (KCMA) ANSI/KCMA A161.1 standards.
 KCMA Certification is suggested, but not required.

-2. Exterior Windows and Doors
+2.03.S.
+Exterior Windows and Doors

-- (a) All new windows and doors must be ENERGY STAR-qualified.
+- 1. All new windows and doors must be ENERGY STAR-qualified.
 Confirm that the most updated ENERGY STAR requirements are met at the time of purchase.
-Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements. - (b) Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames. - (c) All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading. - (d) All operable windows and operable windows within doors must have insect screens. - (e) The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing. - (f) When possible, design the building garage overhead openings with two doors in lieu of one large door.
-This allows less energy to escape and provides an alternative opening in case of maintenance and repair. - (g) Door viewers or sidelight must be provided at Dwelling Unit main entrances.

-(h) Window fall protection must be provided at all new and replacement window locations whenever lowest part of window opening is within 36-inches of floor.
+Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements. - 2.
+Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames. - 3.
+All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading. - 4.
+All operable windows and operable windows within doors must have insect screens. - 5.
+The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing. - 6.
+When possible, design the building garage overhead openings with two doors in lieu of one large door.
+This allows less energy to escape and provides an alternative opening in case of maintenance and repair. - 7.
+Door viewers or sidelight must be provided at Dwelling Unit main entrances.
+Door viewers at Type A Units must have one at standing height and the other at accessible (wheelchair) height. - 8.
+Window fall protection must be provided at all new and replacement window locations whenever lowest part of window opening is within 36-inches of floor.